Last Updated on September 8, 2020 by Chef Mireille

 The best part of the meal at Urubamba are the summertime desserts of helado de lucuma and helado de cherimoya (custard apple ice cream).
 For the non Spanish speakers, helado is ice cream.
 Both of these fruits are native to Peru.
 Cherimoya tastes a bit like bubble gum.
 With its custard like texture, it is known as the ice cream fruit.

 The lucuma is just as delicious.
 It tastes kind of like a custardy mango or pumpkin, with slight smoky flavors as if cinnamon or nutmeg had been added.
-I haven’t been able to locate the fresh fruit here in the US, but the frozen fruit puree is available at good Latin Markets.
+I haven’t been able to locate the fresh fruit here in the US, but the frozen fruit puree is available at good Latin Markets and is becoming more available at mainstream supermarkets at well.

 Where to buy Lucuma